VoltLang/Volta/doc/volt-vs-c.md

 	add(&s, 2);

 But is a little neater.
 You also may have noticed in the above example that even though `sp` is a pointer, we looked up the field like it wasn't, instead of doing something like `sp->x` or `(*sp).x`.
 This is because if a type is pointer to a type that has fields, the Volt compiler will dereference it automatically, meaning such constructions are unneeded.

+A Whole Lot More
+---

+There's a lot else that's different between C and Volt, of course, but this document has hopefully touched on differences in features they share.
+If you're coming from C and feel something important has been missed out from this document, please do open an issue or pull request on our GitHub and we'll see if we can improve it.